The best laptops to buy for college students in 2021

 College students are likely to be using their laptops for a lot of similar things — reading, writing documents and assignments, and browsing the web.
-But even within that context, everyone is different, so we have a handful of choices to help you find the perfect match for you.
+But even within that context, everyone is different.
+Some students like to play games, some want an ultraportable machine, and others might want something that’s priced reasonably.
+As such, we have a handful of choices to help you find the perfect match for you.

 Navigate this article:

 - Best premium Windows laptop: Surface Laptop 4

 - Best mainstream laptop: HP Pavilion Aero